Illustrations by Violeta Noy

 - Fixed: “I’ve Got You (I Feel Well)”

 Godfather of Soul, definitely.
 Godfather of Grammar1?
 Less so.

 Sorry, Mr. Brown, you can’t dance your way out of this one.
 Or hide under a cape.
 You might argue that “I feel well” doesn’t have the same ring to it, but I would argue that I don’t care.
 Because you have committed the classic sin of using “good” as an adjective to modify the verb “feel.”
-Which, as we all know (RIGHT?), you should use an adverb to modify.
+Which, as we all know (RIGHT?), as per the rules set forth by the almighty English Grammar, you should use an adverb to modify.
 An adverb like “well,” or, in the case of me thinking about the state of this line, “down.”

 You would think you couldn’t fit any more mistakes in a 6 word title.
 But you’d be wrong: “I got you” should also be “I’ve got you.”
 Because when you use “got” – the past participle of “get” – to show possession, it is as “have got.”
 As in, “I’ve got a list of people I will never speak to again after telling me grammar doesn’t really matter.”

 1A title I am trying to claim for myself.

 2. You and I vs You and Me